MaksimVerzbitski/Transaction/README.md

 It supports validation against standardized IBAN formats for various countries <==>
 to ensure the correctness of bank account details in international transactions.

+## Features

+- Validate IBANs for correctness and country-specific formats.
+- Support for multiple countries with detailed regex validation rules.
+- Easy integration with existing systems.
+- No dependency on external services.

+## Requirements

+- Java 8 or higher
+- Maven (for dependency management and running the project)

 ## Installation